oracle-livelabs/pts/upgrade-to-ai-db-26ai/lab4-full-transportable/full-transportable.md

     You need to check the log file to determine if the errors harm your environment.
 In our migration, the errors should only concern a few users who could not be created or do not exist.

-## Task 4: Check the new upgraded target ##
+## Task 4: Check upgraded target ##

-The Data Pump process should have migrated the most crucial user in the database (TOILETMAP).
+The Data Pump process should have migrated the most crucial user in the database (TITANIC).
 We can check the target database to see if our table has been imported as it should:

 1. Login to the target database